 The big challenge is discovering the extent of the infestation and then feeding that back to the mortgage company in a comprehensive report.
 When it comes to Japanese knotweed, mortgage issues can usually be solved if there is a strong management plan in place.

-If you're applying for a buy-to-let mortgage, Japanese knotweed can be an issue for several reasons.
-For a start, finding a mortgage provider who will lend you money can be more difficult as you won't be living on the property.
+If you’re applying for a buy-to-let mortgage, Japanese knotweed can be an issue for several reasons.
+For a start, finding a mortgage provider who will lend you money can be more difficult as you won’t be living at the property.
 Putting together a management plan for your mortgage company is also likely to add to the cost of your initial investment, depending on the extent of the infestation.

-The Royal Institute of Chartered Surveyors has recently revised its guidelines for mortgage companies when it comes to this invasive plant.
-The general view is that mortgage lenders' policy on Japanese knotweed has been a little too cautious - while property damage is of primary concern this only happens in a very small number of cases.
+The Royal Institute of Chartered Surveyors (RICS) has recently revised its guidelines for mortgage companies when it comes to this invasive plant.
+The general view is that mortgage lenders’ policy on Japanese knotweed has been a little too cautious – while property damage is of primary concern this only happens in a very small number of cases.

 In short, when it comes to Japanese knotweed and mortgage lenders, the presence of this plant shouldn’t stop you from shopping around for the best deal.
 It’s a good idea, if you can, to have a full survey as to the extent of infestation before you reach out.